-Relay Outputs - Transient Suppression for Inductive Loads
+Relay Outputs - Transient Suppression for Inductive Loads in a Control System

 The following pages are intended to give a quick overview of the negative effects of transient voltages on a control system and provide some simple advice on how to effectively minimize them.
 The need for transient suppression is often not apparent to the newcomers in the automation world.
 Many mysterious errors that can afflict an installation can be traced back to a lack of transient suppression.